The final recreation of the Borgherini Chapel at Factum Arte, before shipping

 The photographs were processed in two different ways at the Factum Arte workshops in Madrid to obtain different information about volume, dimensions and colour.
 A photogrammetry software extracted data from photographs to create a highly accurate 3D digital model of the full chapel.
 Vast, composite images, known as giga pixel images, were formed by stitching together photographs at sub-pixel level, for data on the dimensions and colour.
 Irregularities in tone and exposure on both datasets were corrected using colour notes in addition to grayscale and colour charts.

-The construction of the physical chapel demanded a combination of ancient construction techniques with artisanal skills.
+The construction of the physical chapel demanded a combination of ancient construction techniques and artisanal skills.
 The plaster was formed using the same techniques used in 16th C. Italy.
 Profiles were taken from the original plaster work to re-form the plaster mouldings and dome trim.
-The structure of the chapel was recreated using a lightweight steel construction clad in plywood, mounted on aluminium panels, topped by a fibre glass dome.
+The structure of the chapel was recreated using a lightweight steel construction clad in plywood, mounted on aluminum panels, topped by a fibre glass dome.

 © Copyright 2017